wp-plugins/google-quick-ratings/readme.txt

 This plugin give you the possibility to display ratings on posts / pages and also on Google search results.

-It is extremely light, very fast, comptabible with all versions of Wordpress and will not break any of your plugins.
-It is inspired of similar existing plugins, with high optimization.
+It is extremely light, very fast to load, comptabible with all versions of Wordpress and will not break any of your plugins.
+It is inspired of similar existing plugins, but remains very simple.
+Page speed is a Google ranking factor, as well as data provided in snippets (such ratings).

 = Important =

-Rating function is voluntarily limited to authors (only authors can rate, and not visitors) through the admin panel, in order to remain as light as possible.
+Rating function is voluntarily limited to authors (only authors can rate, and not visitors) through the admin panel, in order to remain as light and fast as possible.

 = Main functionnalilties =